We get lots of questions on “garden fertilizer.” When, what and how to feed garden plants and vegetables?

 Best Fertilizer For Annual Flowering Plants

 A complete fertilizer with a 5-10-5 n-p-k ratio formula applied in the spring and again in early August.

-Learn more about fertilizer and your plant foods.
+Learn more about fertilizer numbers and your plant foods.

 Best Fertilizer For Perennial Flowering Plants:

 A 5-10-5 or similar fertilizer, or equivalent organic fertilizer, applied at rate of 2-1/2 pounds to 100 square feet in early spring and worked into the soil.

 Organic fertilizers, such as bonemeal (5 pounds to 100 square feet) applied in the fall in the case of tulips and daffodils, are good as they are slowly available; 5-10-5 will also do, applied at rate of 2-1/2 pounds to 100 square feet at the time of planting.

 Be sure to mix thoroughly in the soil.
 Hardy bulbs will be improved by a second fertilizer application in early spring.

 A 5-10-5 commercial fertilizer, 2-1/2 pounds to 100 square feet, can be applied in early spring and a similar amount after the first crop of blooms.